 You know My family and I love technology and new gadgets!
+Especially with the new internet packages (like viasat internet) which often include tv and broadband packages, life has become a whole lot easier.
 During this Stay At Home time, we actually find ourselves looking for activities to stay connected and keep us busy.
 We couldn’t do it without Comcast.

 Xfinity is keeping families connected & entertained during this crisis